Best Practices for setting up the Persistent Mobile Foundation Analytics production Cluster

 - In a two-node analytics cluster when a load balancer is not used, it is good to configure or use the Analytics console of the node that is not used for accepting the data from the Persistent Mobile Foundation Server.

 Consider that there are two nodes for the analytics server.
-In such a case, the recommendation for Persistent Mobile Foundation server configuration for analytics is as below:
+In such a case, the recommendation for the Persistent Mobile Foundation server configuration for analytics is as below:

-mfp/mfp.analytics.url -> http://node1:9080/analytics-service/rest
+mfp/mfp.analytics.url ->

-mfp/mfp.analytics.console.url -> http://node2:9080/analytic/console
+mfp/mfp.analytics.console.url ->

-NOT recommended:
+NOT recommended

-mfp/mfp.analytics.url -> http://node1:9080/analytics-service/rest
+mfp/mfp.analytics.url ->

-mfp/mfp.analytics.console.url -> http://node1:9080/analytic/console
+mfp/mfp.analytics.console.url ->

 This allows the user to reduce the load on the nodes when the user views the analytics console.

-Operating System Tuning
+Performance tuning - Operating System

 - Increase the allowed number of open file descriptors to 32k or 64k.